 The Society for Experiential Graphic Design, or SEGD, is a nonprofit professional association dedicated to those who “plan, design and build experiences that connect people to place.”
-In an interview with SEGD, human factors expert Virginia Grehshan noted two other things that warrant special attention when developing wayfinding signage systems for healthcare facilities:
+In an interview with SEGD, human factors expert Virginia Grehshan noted two other things that warrant special attention when developing hospital wayfinding signage systems:

 Find out what happens before the visit

 As the saying goes, sometimes the left hand doesn’t know what the right hand is doing.
 This is often evident in hospital wayfinding challenges.
 Websites and packets of information provided to patients before a hospital visit do not always align with the signage systems they encounter at the facility, and vice versa.